phelps-sg/scobre/readme.md

 from low-level tick-data provided by the London Stock-Exchange (LSE).
-The tick-data can be hosted in either mysql, or Apache HBase, and tools are provided for loading to the data into either of these back-ends from the compressed CSV (Comma-separated Variables) files provided by the LSE.
+The tick-data can be hosted in either mysql, or Apache HBase, and tools are provided for loading to the data into either of these back-ends from the compressed [raw files](file:./lse-data/doc/data.pdf)  provided by the LSE.
 Once the data has been loaded, events corresponding to a particular asset and a particular date-range can be replayed through an order-book simulator in order to reconstruct the state of the book.
 Variables such as the mid-price can then be recorded as a time-series in CSV format.

-The software is written in Scala and Java, along with various Unix shell scripts which automate the import and order-replay process.
+The software is written in [Scala](http://www.scala-lang.org/) and Java, along with various Unix [shell scripts](http://www.calpoly.edu/~rasplund/script.html) which automate the import and order-replay process.

 Pre-requisites
 --------------